DiegoCantarell/Web-Clone-Vaccination-Web/README.md

 Web Clone using HTML, CSS, Bootstrap
 This page is a Fronted Proyect.

-For this practice I cloned the page that is in the following link Link of the design by Adhiari Subekti (https://dribbble.com/Adhiari_is):
+For this practice I cloned the page that is in the following Link https://dribbble.com/shots/16001939-Vaccination-Vaccine-landing-page-website of the design by Adhiari Subekti (https://dribbble.com/Adhiari_is):